hschott/ready-websocket-plugin/README.md

 ### Install in Ready!
 API

 Install the plugin via the Plugin Manager inside Ready!
 API.
 Please read [Ready!
-API Plugin Manager](http://readyapi.smartbear.com/readyapi/plugins/manager/start) for additional informations.
+API Plugin Manager](http://readyapi.smartbear.com/readyapi/plugins/manager/start) for additional information.

 ## Websocket Test Steps

-This plugin allows publish messages to websocket servers and receive messages from them.
+This plugin allows to publish messages to websocket servers and receive messages from them.
 It adds 4 different test steps:

 * Publish using Websockets – to publish a message
 * Receive Websockets Message – to receive a message